Intruder detection: Keystroke dynamics

 Keystroke dynamics is paramount in Intruder Detection techniques because it is the only parameter that has been classified as a real 'behavioural biometric pattern'.

 Keystroke dynamics analyze times between keystrokes issued in a computer keyboard or cellular phone keypad searching for patterns.
 First techniques used statistics and probability concepts like 'standard deviations' and 'Mean', later approaches use data mining, neural networks, Support Vector Machine, etc.

-Translation confusion

-There is a confusion with the Spanish translation of 'Intrusion detection system', also known as IDS.
-Some people translate it as 'Sistemas de Detección de Intrusiones', but others translate it as 'Sistemas de Detección de Intrusos'.
-Only the former is correct.